Mortgage Basics #Home Buying #Loan Types

 Once you’ve hit the trigger point, you may no longer have any options other than to increase your mortgage payments to sufficiently cover both the interest and principal components of your mortgage payments.

-• You could make a lump sum payment to bring your amortization back to its original schedule or early renew to a fixed mortgage rate where you could likely be locking in at a higher rate.
+• You could make a lump sum payment to bring your amortization back to its original schedule or early renew to a fixed mortgage rate, which would likely lock you in at a higher rate.

 Pros and Cons of Choosing A Variable Rate Mortgage